 - 3. Maintain a membership roster of at least 2 enrolled NMSU students serving in the leadership roles of President and Treasurer. - 4.
 Maintain a currently employed NMSU faculty or staff member to serve as the primary advisor to the student organization.
 Graduate students and individuals who are not employed by NMSU may serve as secondary advisors.
 Non-NMSU employees who wish to serve in official secondary advisor capacity must have a recognized affiliation to the national or external organization which the student organization represents, and show a form of support from that national or external entity to serve in the advising role.
 All advisors are required to complete an annual training as part of the recognition process. - 5.
 Notify and keep the advisor (s) informed of all activities, meetings, fiscal matters, and events of the organization. - 6.
 Submit an Event through the organization's page in Crimson Connection addressing plans and risk management for all events including general meetings, both on and off campus (available here) to be submitted no later than 10 working days prior to the event.
 The event must be finalized through the Student Involvement and Leadership Programs office prior to being advertised or held. - 1.
 All activities must be in compliance with the University Sales and Solicitation Policy. - 2.
 All activities planned for minors, or in which the majority of participants are minors, must adhere to the additional Sponsored Youth Program Approval and Requirements found in the NMSU ARP 16.79. - 3.
 For specific information on planning your event/activity, contact the Student Involvement and Leadership Programs office at 575-646-3200. - 7.
 Remain actively aware of the financial status of the student organization at all times.
-For on-campus accounts, officers or advisors can contact the Aggie Service Center at ass-agency@nmsu.edu or 575-646-2000. - 8.
-Conduct its affairs within the framework of University policies including but not limited to: the NMSU Student Social Code of Conduct, NMSU COVID-19 Policies, Administrative Policies, University's Computer Use Policy, and the provisions of the by-laws of the organization. - 1.
+For on-campus accounts, officers or advisors can contact the Aggie Service Center at asc-agency@nmsu.edu or 575-646-2000. - 8.
+Conduct its affairs within the framework of University policies including but not limited to: the NMSU Student Social Code of Conduct, NMSU Administrative Policies (such as Marijuana Usage, Freedom of Expression, Sales and Solicitation, etc.), University's Computer Use Policy, and the provisions of the by-laws of the organization.
+A list of policies that most often impact student organizations can be found <a href="https://example.com/here-new-market-new- - 1.
 If the student organization is a collegiate chapter of a national organization, also conduct its affairs within the framework of any and all national bylaws or other governing documents. - Reject hazing in all forms within the student organization, and report incidents of hazing within the organization to the Director of Student Involvement and Leadership Programs.